We are proud to announce... The Terlingua Star Park!

-We like to start our programs less than an hour after sunset.
+We like to start our programs about 30 minutes after sunset.
 Start times change throughout the year, so please confirm your start time before arrival.

 Please do not sweep the venue with your headlights when arriving or departing.
 We call that hippie mace and it hurts our eyes!